Cow level: History

 Blizzard introduced levels with similar themes to the cow level in certain titles released after Diablo II, with Diablo III featuring multiple such levels that often require players to complete a complicated procedure of actions to access.
 "Whimsyshire", also known as the "Pony Level", does not feature bovine enemies, but continues the surrealistic theme of the original cow level and includes a cameo appearance by the ghost of the Cow King.
-"Not the Cow Level" was a temporary level released exclusively for PC platforms in May 2015 to celebrate the third anniversary of Diablo III, and featured an enemy boss known as the Cow Queen which could be encountered after players slay an enemy unit called Herald of the Queen.
-In March 2016, Blizzard released a bonus level which paid homage to Diablo III artist and environmental designer Kevin Kanai Griffith, who died in late 2014.
-In "Kanai’s Stomping Grounds", players would battle bovine enemies alongside Chief Elder Kanai, modelled after Griffith's Barbarian player character.
+"Not the Cow Level" was a temporary level released exclusively for PC platforms in May 2015 to celebrate the third anniversary of Diablo III and featured an enemy boss known as the "Cow Queen", who could be encountered after players slay an enemy unit called Herald of the Queen.
+In March 2016, Blizzard released a bonus level that paid homage to Diablo III artist and environmental designer Kevin Kanai Griffith, who had died in 2014.
+In "Kanai’s Stomping Grounds", players would battle bovine enemies alongside Chief Elder Kanai, who was modeled after Griffith's "Barbarian" player character.